Submit your manuscript online: http://mc.manuscriptcentral.com/njbot

 Exclusive Licence Form.
 Authors will be required to sign the Exclusive Licence Form (ELF) for all papers accepted for publication.
 Signature of the ELF is a condition of publication and papers will not be passed to the publisher for production unless a signed form has been uploaded to ManuscriptCentral together with author corrections to the proofs.
 Please note that signature of the Exclusive Licence Form does not affect ownership of copyright in the material.
 (US government employees need to complete the Author Warranty sections, although copyright in such cases does not need to be assigned).
 After publication authors will retain the right to publish their paper in various media/circumstances (please see the form for further details).

 No offprints will be supplied.
-Instead the corresponding authors will receive a PDF file with a cover page to use at their discretion.
+Instead the corresponding authors will receive a PDF file to use at their discretion.

 The articles published in this journal are protected by copyright, which covers translation rights and the exclusive right to reproduce and distribute all of the articles printed in the journal.
 No material published in the journal may be stored on microfilm or videocassettes or in electronic databases and the like or reproduced photographically without the prior written permission of the journal.

 OnlineOpen is available to authors who wish to make their article available to non-subscribers on publication, or whose funding agency requires grantees to archive the final version of their article.
 With OnlineOpen, the author, the author's funding agency, or the author's institution pays a fee to ensure that the article is made available to non-subscribers upon publication via Wiley Online Library, as well as deposited in the funding agency's preferred archive.
 For the full list of terms and conditions, see here: http://onlinelibrary.wiley.com/journal/10.1111/(ISSN)1756-1051/homepage/FundedAccess.html